A very warm welcome to you. This might be the start of your Websand customer journey, or perhaps you are well into your customer journey.

 Armed with this data, you can restructure, refine and streamline to remove friction along the way and prime users to convert.

-Keep reading for access to your very own template which will make the process of mapping out your customer journey that much easier.
+Keep reading for access to your very own template which will make the process of customer journey mapping that much easier.

 Why do I need a customer journey map?